 Late in his reign Trajan invaded deep into the Parthian empire, intent on defeating that power once and for all.
 He marched his army right the way through Parthian territory, all the way to the Persian Gulf; but the problems of supply in a hostile land meant that he could not hold the territory, and had to retreat.
 He died on the way home.
 Nevertheless, he left the empire larger than it had ever been before.

 Hadrian did not continue Trajan’s policy of expansion.
-Instead he sought to shore up the empire’s defences by organizing the frontiers more carefully.
+Instead he sought to shore up the empire’s defenses by organizing the frontiers more carefully.
 He ordered the building of the long wall that bears his name which runs from coast to coast across northern England; and he strengthened the fortifications along frontiers everywhere.

 He was a great traveller, going on tours of inspection to every part of the empire, interesting himself in the welfare of the provincials and the troops.